 Hind Leg Markings: In addition to the presence / absence of a dorsolateral fold, the pattern of marking on the hind leg can be very helpful.
 Green frogs have striping that often spans the crus and thigh (Figure 2).
 Mink frogs have blotches on the hind leg.

 Get it?
 Got it?
 Not so fast...
-Interestingly, in some areas individuals possessing intermediate appearance occur (Figure 3).
+Interestingly, in some areas individuals possessing intermediate appearance occur (Figure 4).
 Are they green frogs?
 Mink frogs?
 Or something else entirety?
 I've often wondered if the two species hybridize, but to date I am not aware of molecular evidence to support a hybrid hypothesis.
+It has been suggested that perhaps green frogs are mimicking mink frogs in areas of overlap, or perhaps the two species are converging on similar appearances due to natural selection (see: Moore 1952), but more research is needed.
 Perhaps someday someone will illuminate the mystery behind these intermediates.
 Until then... happy herping and document your finds on HerpMapper.org.

 The Field Ecology Blog is meant to be informational and thought provoking.
 Wherever possible, I provide links to supporting external resources.
 Views expressed here do not represent the views of my employer(s).